saringa/lab-first-deploy/readme.md

 ## 5. Add the .env file to your .gitignore file (important!!!)

-## 6. Update the mongoose connection code URI
+## 6. Update the mongoose connection code URI in app.js
 FROM `"mongodb://localhost/deploy-exercise"` TO `process.env.MONGODB_URI`

 ## 7. On heroku.com you can under settings tab set your custom mongodb mLab URI